How Roofers can Overcome the Labor Shortage

 Related: 5 Ways Risk Reduction Will Improve Your Bottom Line

 There are many factors that have contributed to the current labor shortage in the roofing industry.
 This includes:

-- The mass exit following the 2008 recession.
+- The mass exit of labor following COVID lockdowns.

 - Poor perceptions of the roofing industry in general